-Debug Run Runs to the next breakpoint.
+Debug Run

 Debug Stop Stops the debug session.
 Toggle Breakpoint Toggles a breakpoint on the current line.
 Clear Breakpoints Removes all breakpoints from all files.
 Examine Variable Opens a user-specified variable in a floating Symbol Editor window.
 Step in Steps to the next line.
 If the next line is a procedure, it will step inside this procedure.
 Step over Steps to the next line without stepping into other procedures.
 Step out Runs through the end of the current procedure and stops in the calling file.